purzbeats/sdxl-prompt-slideshow-gen/README.md

 There are some probably some dependencies you will have to `pip install`

-I used ChatGPT to make this so place feel free to make it much better.
+I used ChatGPT to make this so _please_ feel free to make it much better.